galvao/Doctrine2ORMCheatSheet/README.md

 Doctrine2ORMCheatSheet
 ======================

-Basic Doctrine2 Mapping (Annotations) Cheat Sheet in ODF Text Document and PDF formats.
+Basic Doctrine2 Mapping (Annotations) Cheat Sheet in SVG, EPS and PDF formats.
+Switched to SVG for easier, more freedom to design.

+EPS is an intermediary step for generating the PDF file.

+Margins are 0.5" and should be enough to all printers.

 ToDo
 ----